drvinceknight/unpeudemath/_posts/2014-12-23-using_python_and_selenium_for_a_jekyll_site.md

 This will open up Firefox and (assuming all is well) return nothing in the shell.

-So now let us modify the test file:
+So now let us modify the test file [as shown in this gist](https://gist.github.com/drvinceknight/b9a80c84418f750a632f).

-{% gist drvinceknight/b9a80c84418f750a632f %}

 Note that I am getting ready to change the base jekyll template and build my site about writing tests.
 Run the tests: